Xaekai/DetectingTrolls/README.md

 Here, `SpaCy` and `word2vec` become crucial. word2vec s the algorithm described in the seminal paper by Google [here](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf)

 At the end of this step, we can use `spacy`'s `vector` function to get a `word2vec` representation of each token in the string.
 The vectors are raveled such that one tweet is a single row of vectors in unrolled in order.
-Those are then saved to a file in 10 chunks.
+Those are then saved to a file with 2000 tweets per row.

-**Warning!**: The matrix files are roughly 700 MB each, 10 partitions, per chunk of the data (there are 8 in total, including the bots file)
+**Warning!**: The matrix files are around 70 GB in size when downloaded.

 ### File processing